-Rich and Ruthie Wiewiora became missionaries with Campus Crusade in the late 1970s.
+Rich and Ruthie Wiewiora became missionaries with Cru in the late 1970s.
 As newlyweds, not too many years older than Chris is now, the couple committed to go where few American Christians could go: Poland.

 "My parents didn't just live in a foreign country," says Chris.
 "They were among the first Americans forming the ministry in a Communist state.
 It was difficult to do."